Mixing is hard for triangle-free reflexive graphs: Computing the basis of

-We first compute an $\NT$-basis of a path-of-cycles $P_{\ell} \times C$.
-The notation $\bbP_\ell \times \DsC$ is ambiguous as the product space of the clique complexes $\bbP_\ell$ and $\DsC$ is not the same as clique-complex of the product $P_\ell \times \sC$.
-Indeed the product $P_\ell \times C$ is shown on the left of Figure \ref{fig:products} as a tiling of a cylinder with copies of $K_4$, while the product space $\bbP_\ell \times \DsC$ (see \cite{Hatcher} pp.277-278), shown on the right, is a triangulation of a cylinder.
+As the path-of-cycles is the main building block of our construction, we need to know its homology.
+The notation $\bbP_\ell \times \DsC$ is ambiguous as the product space of the clique complexes $\bbP_\ell$ and $\DsC$ is not the same as clique-complex of the product $P_\ell \times \ZH$.
+Indeed the product $P_\ell \times C$ is shown on the left of Figure \ref{fig:products} as a tiling of a cylinder with copies of $K_4$, while the product space $\bbP_\ell \times \DsC$ (see \cite{Hatcher} pp. 277-278), shown on the right, is a triangulation of a cylinder.

 It is not too hard to see that the triangulation embeds in the $K_4$-tiling, and that, as simplicial complexes, the $K_4$-tiling deformation retracts to the triangulation.
 So the two simplicial complexes have isomorphic homology groups.
-For the following calculation, therefore, which says that any one gadget-cycle in a path-of-cycles can be taken as an $\NT$-basis for the path-of-cycles, we may assume that these two products coincide.
+For the following calculation, therefore, which says that the basis of $H_1(\bold{P_{\ell} \times C})$ is a single gadget-cycle, we may assume that these two products coincide.

 \begin{lemma} For any integer $\ell \geq 1$ and $d \geq 4$, and any $i \in [\ell]$,